icewolfz/jiMUD/docs/codeeditor.md

 - `Render the actual text on a line in minimap` show text or blocks in minimap
 - `Minimap location` where minimap is placed in editor
 - `Insert spaces`

+### Known issues

+- Missing context menus, will be address in future releases